DiksonRodrigues/quadrinhos-mangar/README.md

 If you have selected other than thoses choices then you will deal with the normal installation.
 Note : Remerber to close the app when the update is download / the installation process begin

-## Languages
-You can change the language of the app in the settings by clicking on the flags.
-English (symbolized by the USA Flags) and French (symbolized by the French Flags) are made by me and officially supported (If you discover a traduction error, please tell me).
-But you can add your languages too!
-Dead simple, go the App folder (where the application is installed or launched), then open the "resources/app/languages" folder, on it you will see actual languages, duplicate(copy&paste) a JSON file (for example the english one), rename it with your country ID (for the flags (english = us.json to display the American flag)).
-Open the file and start translating the values.
-When you have finished, then start the application and you will see on the settings the flags and when you click on it the language you made.
-Note: You can also open an issue if you want a language to be added or submit your own.
-In the last case, I will verified it, and add it to the project.

 ## Keyboard and Mouse shortcuts
 Home page (index, where your files are):